Valet78/skillbox/11-20/19 Reading from files/19.5_z2/readme.txt

 File handling is used to store data permanently in a computer.
 Using file handling we can store our data in secondary memory (Hard disk).
 How to achieve the File Handling

-For achieving file handling we need to follow the following steps:- STEP 1-Naming a file
+For achieving file handling we need to follow the following steps:
+ STEP 1-Naming a file
  STEP 2-Opening a file
  STEP 3-Writing data into the file